Unforeseen medical treatment

 - When you give a prescription to a pharmacist, you also have to show your European Health Insurance Card.

-- In case of accident at work or occupational disease, hospital treatments and medicines are provided by the SSN/ASL on behalf of INAIL.
+- In case of an accident at work or an occupational disease, hospital treatments and medicines are provided by the SSN/ASL on behalf of INAIL.

-If you have had to pay for care, contact your national health insurance provider once you return home to seek reimbursement.
+- If you have to pay for care, contact your national health insurance provider once you return home to seek reimbursement.

-In case of accident at work, contact the closest INAIL office for prostheses and other special benefits.
+- In case of an accident at work, contact the closest INAIL office for prostheses and other special benefits.

 - Co-payments in Italy could be required, depending on both the kind of medical service concerned and the Region where the provider is settled.

 - Co-payment is an individual share of the treatment cost which in Italy is called "TICKET".

 - There is neither a general list of medical treatments requiring co-payment at National level nor a general list of tariffs of the same.

 - Sometimes you can be asked to pay first aid service in case you are not hospitalised after being treated.
 Specific information in this regard can be asked at the closest competent institution (ASL) of the Region of stay.